Rigorous prototyping launches powerful products faster

 Week 2: The Breakthrough

-By the end of the second week we scheduled a wireframe review to go over early concepts.
-Wireframing early helps quickly focus in on the most promising path and drive toward the best product experience.
-It also enabled us to build confidence all around.
+Wireframing and testing early helps collaborating teams quickly focus in on the most promising path and drive toward the best product experience.
+At the end of the second week we were reviewing wireframes representing initial design and flow directions.
+This enabled us to build confidence within the team.

 Frequent Check-ins Eliminate Surprises

 Collaborating almost daily using a combination of in-person meetings and remote sessions ensured no scary surprises or long waiting periods between iterations.
 As with all our engagements, Broadridge and Fresh Tilled Soil established a very tight working relationship to get stuff done!